Timers

 Starting timers on page load

-You can control whether a Timer starts on page load by the checking the box in the Timers edit interface.
+You can control whether a timer starts on page load by toggling the switch in the timer's properties panel.

 Starting and stopping from component triggers